How to Read Tables in Documents with C#

 Frequently Asked Questions

-How can I improve table data extraction in documents using C#?
+How can I extract table data from PDFs and images in C#?